vincepr/CS_MinimalApiEntity/README.md

 }
 ```
 ### Dtos
+Dtos (Data-Transfer Object) decouples the Data-Shape of our Http-(Json)-Requests and Http-(Json)-Respones of our Api from the underlying Models that are stored in the databse.

-neccessary Dtos (for any operations supported).
+add the neccessary Dtos (for any operations supported).
 Ex. the `/Dtos/CommandCreateDto.cs`
 ```cs
 using System.ComponentModel.DataAnnotations;